Getting Into Practical Shooting - A Simple GuideShare on Facebook

 The key components to your gear are a good pistol holster, solid shooter's belt and something to carry rifle magazines and accessories.
 The holster must be secure and of course, follow the rules of the discipline.

 In single-gun events, you won't necessarily need anything else but a belt, pistol holster, and mag pouches.
 A stiff belt can easily carry a couple of rifle magazines as well.

 Depending on the discipline and your preference, a chestrig, combat vest or plate carrier may come into question.
-The rig should carry at least three rifle magazines, an IFAK, tourniquet, and maybe a canteen.
-Do note that all PALS-surfaces need not be covered with pouches.
+The rig should carry at least three rifle magazines, an IFAK, a tourniquet, and maybe a canteen.
+Do note that all PALS surfaces need not be covered with pouches.
 Also, pay attention to the placement of your pouches.
 They are removable for a reason - no single pouch architecture works for everything - but there are some basic rules to follow to get you started:

 - Magazines to your support side or centerline.